AlexPoltak/vrs_cvicenie_3/README.md

     - `frameID` - ID of frame
     - `colormode` - color model

-- At first frame is transformed from IMU to what the IMU is attached to(drone, car, pedestrian).
+- At first, frame is transformed from IMU to what the IMU is attached to(drone, car, pedestrian).
 * Then this transformed frame is transformed to global coordinates.
 ```js
     BaseFrame *transformFrame(BaseFrame &frame,int frameID=0,int colormode=0);